leon-qin/sandbox/README.md

 ### perkinelmer.ChemdrawwebManager
 Singleton manager instance for managing CDD instances.
 #### attach(attachOptions) : void
-> _TODO: Change the type of AttachRequest to AttachOptions_

-> _TODO: Change the parameter name to options_

 Attaches a ChemDraw canvas to a DOM container specified by element object or the ID of the element.

 ###### Arguments